aniketmondal1210/Bill-Calculator/README.md

 Future Enhancements

 1. Add a database to store item details.
-2. Implement a GUI version using Tkinter or PyQt.
+2. Implement a GUI version using Tkinter.
 3. Allow users to apply discounts and taxes.
 4. Generate invoice PDFs for the bill.